Syraxius/FFXIVSyraxiusBot/README.md

 (Note that all modes also automatically dump a waypoint recording for use later)

-## Combat assistance
+## Combat automation

+### Assist

 Modify `main.py` and change `mode` to the following:
-- `assist` - Run attack combo when target selected and within range
+- `assist` - Automatically run attack combo when your selected target is in range
-- `assist_autotarget` - Automatically select nearest enemy and attack if in range
+- `assist_autotarget` - Automatically select nearest enemy and run attack combo when in range
-- `assist_autotarget_autoapproach` - Automatically select nearest enemy, approach, and attack when in range
+- `assist_autoapproach` - Automatically approach your selected enemy and run attack combo when in range
-- `assist_autoapproach` - Automatically approach your selected enemy and attack when in range
+- `assist_autotarget_autoapproach` - Automatically select nearest enemy, approach, and run attack combo when in range

 Update the dictionary of `spells` accordingly (or move your own hotbar to match).

 Run `main.py` and have fun!

+## Gameplay automation

-## Dungeon
+### Dungeon

 Note: The `assist` modes above need to be working before trying out `dungeon` mode.